joshrotenberg/RedisJSON/docs/jmespath.md

 # JMESPath Support in RedisJSON

-> **TL;DR:** `JSON.JMESPATH` provides JMESPath query support for RedisJSON - a powerful read-only query language with 26 standard + 129 custom functions for data extraction and transformation.
+> **TL;DR:** `JSON.JMESPATH` provides JMESPath query support for RedisJSON - a powerful read-only query language with 26 standard + 150+ custom functions across 25 categories for data extraction and transformation.
+Function categories can be selectively enabled/disabled.
 Compiled expressions are cached for performance.

 RedisJSON extends its query capabilities with [JMESPath](https://jmespath.org/), a powerful query language for JSON.
 This document covers the `JSON.JMESPATH` command and the custom functions available in this implementation.